Nicaragua: Economy

-Nicaragua is primarily an agricultural country; agriculture constitutes 60% of its total exports which annually yield approximately US$300 million.
+Nicaragua is primarily an agricultural country; 28% of its workforce is employed in agriculture and 60% of its total exports, which annually yield approximately US$300 million.
 Nearly two-thirds of the coffee crop comes from the northern part of the central highlands, in the area north and east of the town of Estelí.
 Tobacco, grown in the same northern highlands region as coffee, has become an increasingly important cash crop since the 1990s, with annual exports of leaf and cigars in the neighborhood of $200 million per year.

 Soil erosion and pollution from the heavy use of pesticides have become serious concerns in the cotton district.
 Yields and exports have both been declining since 1985.
 Today most of Nicaragua's bananas are grown in the northwestern part of the country near the port of Corinto; sugarcane is also grown in the same district.
 Cassava, a root crop somewhat similar to the potato, is an important food in tropical regions.
 Cassava is also the main ingredient in tapioca pudding.

 Nicaragua's agricultural sector has benefited because of the country's strong ties to Venezuela.
 It is estimated that Venezuela will import approximately $200 million in agricultural goods.
 In the 1990s, the government initiated efforts to diversify agriculture.
 Some of the new export-oriented crops were peanuts, sesame, melons, and onions.

 Fishing boats on the Caribbean side bring shrimp as well as lobsters into processing plants at Puerto Cabezas, Bluefields, and Laguna de Perlas.
 A turtle fishery thrived on the Caribbean coast before it collapsed from overexploitation.

 Mining is becoming a major industry in Nicaragua, contributing less than 1% of gross domestic product (GDP).
 Restrictions are being placed on lumbering due to increased environmental concerns about destruction of the rain forests.
 But lumbering continues despite these obstacles; indeed, a single hardwood tree may be worth thousands of dollars.

-During the war between the US-backed Contras and the government of the Sandinistas in the 1980s, much of the country's infrastructure was damaged or destroyed.
+During the war between the Contras and the government of the Sandinistas in the 1980s, much of the country's infrastructure was damaged or destroyed.
 Transportation throughout the nation is often inadequate.
 For example, it was until recently impossible to travel all the way by highway from Managua to the Caribbean coast.
 A new road between Nueva Guinea and Bluefields was completed in 2019 and allows regular bus service to the capital.
 The Centroamérica power plant on the Tuma River in the Central highlands has been expanded, and other hydroelectric projects have been undertaken to help provide electricity to the nation's newer industries.
 Nicaragua has long been considered as a possible site for a new canal that could supplement the Panama Canal, connecting the Caribbean Sea (and therefore the Atlantic Ocean) with the Pacific Ocean.